Timaru

-Caroline Bay beach is a popular recreational area located close to Timaru's main centre, just to the north of the substantial port facilities.
+Caroline Bay beach is a popular recreational area close to Timaru's main centre, just to the north of the substantial port facilities.
 Beyond Caroline Bay, the industrial suburb of Washdyke is at a major junction with State Highway 8, the main route into the Mackenzie Country.
 This provides a road link to Pleasant Point, Fairlie, Twizel, Lake Tekapo, Aoraki / Mount Cook and Queenstown.

-Timaru has been built on rolling hills created from the lava flows of the extinct Mt Horrible volcano, which last erupted thousands of years ago.
+Timaru is built on rolling hills created from lava flows of the extinct Mt Horrible volcano, which last erupted 2 to 2.5 Ma.
 The result is that most of the main streets are undulating, a clear contrast with the flat landscape of the Canterbury Plains to the north.
-This volcanic rock is used for the construction of local "bluestone" buildings.
+The volcanic rock is referred to as bluestone, and is used in the construction of local buildings.

 History

 Māori settlement

 The origin of the name 'Timaru' is disputed.
 Some believe that it derives from Māori Te Maru, which can mean a 'place of shelter'.
 However, other authorities allege that Timaru originates from a literal translation of the combination of tī, a cabbage tree and maru, meaning 'shady'.

 Māori waka seem to have employed the site of Timaru as a place to rest on journeys up and down the eastern coastline for many years before the arrival of the first Europeans in the 19th century.
 The area includes over 500 sites with traces of Māori rock art, particularly in the rock overhangs and caves of the Opuha and Ōpihi River valleys, to the west of modern-day Timaru.
 Archaeologists have suggested that Māori iwi (tribes) were permanently settled in the district before 1400 AD.
 During the 17th or 18th century the resident Ngāti Mamoe were driven southwards into Fiordland by an invasion of the Ngāi Tahu, who came from the North Island.

 Te Runanga o Arowhenua is the hapū (subtribe) for Aoraki (Timaru District).
 Their marae is located just outside Temuka.